Accessibility & Disability Support

 Website: gildasclubsouthflorida.org

-Special Transportation Service (STS) — Miami-Dade
+Special Transportation Service — Miami-Dade

 Miami-Dade’s Special Transportation Service (STS) is a shared-ride, door-to-door paratransit system designed for residents and visitors whose disabilities prevent them from using standard Metrobus, Metrorail, or Metromover services independently.
 Regulated by the ADA, STS operates 24 hours a day, 7 days a week, ensuring full community access for medical, professional, and personal needs.

-Website: Miami-Dade STS
+Miami-Dade STS

 United for Seniors: Lyft Program (Broward County)